National University of Singapore Exchange

 Note: UO credits listed below are estimates and are subject to change.
 Please refer to the NUS links for the updated credit information on their classes.
 One credit at NUS is equal to 1.5 UO quarter credits.

-Please note that classes in economics, computer science, psychology, political science, and business are difficult to get into.
+Please note that classes in economics, computer science, psychology, and political science are difficult to get into.
 Priority will be given to students who have declared majors in those subjects.
-Business courses are only open to students who are a single major in business.
-Business students should also consider the Singapore Management University exchange program.

 In this exchange program, you will earn: